-This is the third of four practice placement courses in the undergraduate occupational therapy programme.
-The course aims to broaden student professional practice experience while assisting them to consolidate academic knowledge and develop their clinical skills.
+This is the third of four practice placement courses in the undergraduate occupational therapy program.
+The course aims to broaden the students professional practice experience while assisting them to consolidate their academic knowledge and develop their clinical skills.
 Eight weeks of professional practice placement is embedded into this thirteen-week course.
 The students undertake their practice placements off campus in a variety of service setting.

-Additionally, an emphasis will be placed on teaching the second year students about the importance of developing their clinical reasoning skills in the briefing and debriefing sessions of the course.
+In addition an emphasis will be placed on teaching the third year students about the importance of developing sound professional reasoning and ethical decision making skills during the briefing and debriefing sessions in the course.

 Review of Progress